 Once upon a time, there was a software developer / minimalist / pianist.
 He lived in NY, and had a Master's degree in gadgetry & magic from Carnegie Mellon University.
 He would wear his tin-foil hat every day and think: "Wouldn't it be amazing if there was a way to keep my files and photos safe, without big companies taking a look at them?"

 Every day, for a whole year, he came home from his uninspiring 9 to 5 job, and coded his dream software.
 One day, while drinking wine on his rooftop he realized the most awful thing.
-As an immigrant on a work visa, he can't just casually start up a company in the U.S!
+As a European, living in U.S. on a work visa, he can't just casually start up a company in the U.S!
 It would invalidate his visa.
 Because yay freedom (!) :(

 So he thought to himself, "Fuck this.
 I'm moving to Europe!" and in a mere, short 30 days, he packed his tiny studio apartment in NY, moved to a magical country called Estonia and started up his dream company with his savings.

 photo by ilya orehov

 It's a small nordic country, two hours of ferry ride below Finland, named "the most advanced digital society in the world" by the Wired magazine.

 A country that has e-residents, a government that runs on blockchain, filming locations you may have seen in a fancy christopher nolan movie called “tenet”, a fucking cold weather, and a strange love for absurdly hot saunas.
 Home to Skype, TransferWise, Starship, Teleport, Xolo and many other fantastic startups that are aiming to make the world a better place to live.

 The city you see in the picture is Tallinn, capital of Estonia, and yes it's actually as small and beautiful as you think it is.